 Day 1 - Arrival in Moscow

 On our first day in Moscow you will be collected from the airport before being taken direct to your, centrally located, 5* hotel in order to check in.
-The rest of the day will then be yours to explore the Russian capital at your leisure, or relax in preparation for the adventure ahead.
+To start your tour, you will visit Red Square and St Basil's Cathedral before having the rest of the day to explore the Russian capital at your leisure, or relax in preparation for the adventure ahead.

 Day 2 – Excursions in Moscow